 New York City has its own separate Bureau of Vital Statistics.
-New York City will issue a new birth certificate rather than amend the old one.
+NYC will issue a new birth certificate rather than amend the old one.

 You will need:

-An original or certified court order for name change.
-This order must have the name given at birth and the new name to be used, and include your complete date of birth.
+An original or certified court order for a name change.
+This order must have the name given at birth and the new name to be used and include your complete date of birth.

 A copy of current valid photo identification.

-Please note that a letter/affidavit from a doctor simply stating that you have had convertive surgery is not sufficient to prove you had convertive surgery.
-As provided in DOHMH’s instruction letter, the following documents are examples of what have been found to be useful and sufficient to demonstrate that convertive surgery has been performed and that one’s transition is complete and permanent:
+Please note that a letter/affidavit from a doctor simply stating that you have had converting surgery is not sufficient to prove you had converting surgery.
+As provided in DOHMH’s instruction letter, the following documents are examples of what have been found to be useful and sufficient to demonstrate that converting surgery has been performed and that one’s transition is complete and permanent:

 Post-operative examination: This report should document that the surgical change of sex was completed; it should be signed by a physician.